-The car air conditioner compressor is known as the heart of the system.
+The car air conditioner compressor is the heart of the system.
 It is a pump that is driven by a belt and found fastened to the engine.
 The job of the auto air compressor is to compress and transfer coolant gas.
 The air conditioning system is broken down into two sides; a high pressure side and a low pressure side.
-The compressor has an intake side which draws in the coolant gas from an outlet on the evaporator, and it has a discharge side through which the coolant is compressed and sent through a condenser which transfers the heat from the inside of the cabin.
+The compressor has an intake side that draws in the coolant gas from an outlet on the evaporator, and it has a discharge side through which the coolant is compressed and sent through a condenser that transfers the heat from the inside of the cabin.

 Before replacing the air conditioner compressor, familiarize yourself with your car air conditioner system.
 The condenser cools the freon in the air conditioner system.
 This should be flushed to remove any debris.
 This will help to remove any compressor oil that has been contaminated.
 The accumulator, also referred to as a Receiver Drier, is set in the air conditioner system to trap or remove moisture.
 It also filters particles and acts as a storage container for compressor oil and coolant.
 The air conditioner compressor oil is also known as the life blood of the air conditioner system.
 The compressor is the only component in the air conditioner system that requires oil.
 It is best to get the compressor oil that does not hold moisture.
 It is important to remove as much of the contaminated oil as possible.
 Lastly, the air conditioner hose assemblies.
-There are three different hoses that you should be careful and pay attention to.
-One from the compressor to the condenser, one from the condenser to the evaporator and one from the evaporator back to the compressor.
+There are three different hoses you should be careful and pay attention to: one from the compressor to the condenser, one from the condenser to the evaporator and one from the evaporator back to the compressor.
 It is important after removing all hoses, to flush them.
 This will wipe out any oil and debris.

 One of the most expensive repairs known to the air conditioning system is to replace the compressor.
 When replacing the compressor yourself, it is extremely important that you follow all steps properly, and get a warranty on the new compressor.
 There are very few steps when it comes to removing a compressor.